 Update for Michigan agriculture stakeholders on trade and tariffs

-MABA is sharing the below update as a service to our members and interested partners.
+MABA is sharing regular updates as a service to our members and interested partners.
 This message primarily concerns potential tariffs on USMCA partners.

 Update – Wednesday, February 5